Epitech-Lyon/epitech-lyon.github.io/_posts/2020-10-20-thunderbolt.md

 AWS is a [cloud provider](https://fr.wikipedia.org/wiki/Cloud_computing) which provide a large list of services (databases/server/IA/storage/...).

-AWS Lambda is a service type FAAS (Function As A Service) which allow you to run small code with a total abstraction of the under-layers.
+AWS Lambda is a service type FAAS (Function As A Service) which allows you to run small code with a total abstraction of the under-layers.
 To be clear, you can put your code in the service and then trigger it by multiple ways.
 Lambda is the core of the serverless model on AWS.

 ![serverless_asw_lambda](https://ucarecdn.com/889eff87-74c6-4447-907a-0feb2fc041d8/-/resize/1050/)